-"I am, as heaven made me, a being of mingled nature.
-So I remember without distaste old happenings which now seem scarcely credible.
+"But I loved you, Perion-oh, yes, in part I loved you, just as one cannot help but love a large and faithful mastiff.
+But you were tedious, you annoyed me by your egotism.
+Yes, my friend, you think too much of what you owe to Perion's honour; you are perpetually squaring accounts with heaven, and you are too intent on keeping the balance in your favour to make a satisfactory lover."
+You saw that Mélusine was smiling in the shadow of her pale hair.
+"And yet you are very droll when you are unhappy," she said, as of two minds.
+He answered: "I am, as heaven made me, a being of mingled nature.
+So I remember without distaste old happenings which now seem scarcely true to me.
 I cannot quite believe that it was you and I who were so happy when youth was common to us. . . .
 O Mélusine, I have almost forgotten that if the world were searched between the sunrise and the sunsetting the Mélusine I loved would not be found.
-I only know that a woman has usurped the voice of Mélusine, and that this woman's eyes also are blue, and that this woman smiles as Mélusine was used to smile when I was young.
+I only know that a woman has usurped the voice of Mélusine, and that this woman's eyes also are blue, and that this woman smiles as Mélusine was used to smile when I was very young.
 I walk with ghosts, king's daughter, and I am none the happier."
 "Ay, Perion," she wisely answered, "for the spring is at hand, intent upon an ageless magic.
 I am no less comely than I was, and my heart, I think, is tenderer.
 You are yet young, and you are very beautiful, my brave mastiff. . . .
 And neither of us is moved at all!
 For us the spring is only a dotard sorcerer who has forgotten the spells of yesterday.
 I think that it is pitiable, although I would not have it otherwise."
 She waited, fairy-like and wanton, seeming to premeditate a delicate mischief.

-He declared, sighing, "No, I would not have it otherwise."
+He answered, sighing, "No, I would not have it otherwise."
 Then presently Mélusine arose.
-She said: